tazama-lf/docs/Technical/Logging/The-Tazama-Logging-Framework.md

 - **`debug`**: Used for debugging purposes, providing detailed information for diagnosing issues.

 - **`warn`**: Indicates potential issues that should be monitored or investigated.
+- **`error`**: Indicates a significant problem that might affect the functionality of the application but does not necessarily cause it to crash immediately.
+- **`fatal`**: a critical problem that has caused the application to abort or terminate.

 #### Examples: